 Most beginner and many intermediate poker players suffer from making poorly sized bets at bad times.
-Instead of considering how their opponent views their range and how he is likely to react to particular bet sizes they just tend to click the preset, or default bet size buttons provided by the client.
+Instead of considering how their opponent views their range and how he is likely to react to particular bet sizes, they just tend to click the preset or default bet size buttons provided by the client.
 You should try to avoid making the same mistake.

-One of the things that separate excellent players from good players, good players from mediocre players and mediocre players from weak players is how good they are at making bets at appropriate times and how well they size those bets.
+One of the things that separate excellent players from good players, good players from mediocre players, and mediocre players from weak players is how good they are at making bets at appropriate times and how well they size those bets.

 Know Your Reasons for Betting

 Before deciding on an appropriate bet size, we should know our reason for betting.
 Is the bet for value?
 Is the bet a bluff?
 After that, we should ask ourselves how often do we think our opponent is calling our value bets?
-How often is our opponent likely to fold to a reasonable sized bet etc. Only when we have answered those questions can we decide on what we think is an appropriate bet size.
+How often is our opponent likely to fold to a reasonably sized bet, etc. Only when we have answered those questions can we decide on what we think is an appropriate bet size.

-For example, if we have a nutted hand and we think our opponent will has a strong hand also, we should size our bet on the larger side.
+For example, if we have a nutted hand and we think our opponent will have a strong hand also, we should size our bet on the larger side.
 If we think our opponent has a hand with weak showdown value, we should bet a much smaller amount.
 When betting for value, we should always be trying to figure out what is the most an opponent will call and then size our bet accordingly.